My Golden Life: Main

 She is on a probationary two-year contract with the marketing team of Haeseong Group.
-Before her father went bankrupt 10 years ago, she used to be the original 'girl crush.'
+Before her father went bankrupt 10 years ago, she used to be the original 'girl crush'.
 Everyone admires her competitive spirit and cheerful personality.
 Now she only dreams of being a full-time employee of the Haeseong Group.
 When that dream is shattered by a friend with wealth and connections, she hits rock bottom.
 Then, like a miracle, she gets a chance to reverse her life as the daughter of Haeseong Group, Choi Eun-seok.
-She chooses to take the silver spoon and live a glamorous life.
+She chooses to take the silver spoon, mainly because she is at her wits' end.
 But unexpected challenges are waiting for her.